 It’s moments like these that remind me just how lucky we are.
 I was still young when she was diagnosed, but I have seen first hand how the diagnosis can change you.
 And I know it takes a lot of bravery and courage to get through times like these.

-My GP asked me if I had considered taking the breast cancer gene test.
+The next question my GP asked me: if I had considered taking the breast cancer gene test.

 The answer: I have.

 You see, my family knows a thing or two about cancer.
 Both my grandmothers were breast cancer survivors.
 And my grandfather passed away from lung cancer before I got a chance to get to know him.

 ‘Till this day I haven’t taken the test.
 I get myself checked out regularly.
 And I try to eat healthy and have a healthy lifestyle.